 Where better to learn agriculture than in the centre of New Zealand's largest dairying area, the Waikato?
 There are over 6,000 dairy farmers all within a two hour drive of the Wintec classroom.

-Wintec keeps in close contact with the industry through such organisations as Fonterra and a Dairy Education Hub with membership made up of a range of education providers and companies involved in the dairy industry.
-Regular meetings are held between Wintec and farmers to ensure that we are teaching students what farmers need in an employee.
+Wintec keeps in close contact with the industry through such organisations as Fonterra and the Dairy Education Hub with membership made up of a range of education providers and companies involved in the dairy industry.

 Horticulture, Arboriculture and Landscape Design industry connections